Welcome to ApproachAvoid.com

 - Predicting and Interpreting the world through the 5 senses

-Below your will find a list of terms that you will come across with a definition for each
+Below you will find a list of terms that you will come across, with a definition for each

 This list will be updated periodically.
 Feel free to suggest additions.